truemaxdh/truemaxdh.github.com/README.md

 Crayon Pentix is web and android version of pentix game.<br>
 When you rotate this block and stack it up and fill one row tightly,<br>
 the line disappears and the score goes up.<br>
-It is a game that competes to see who gets rid of more lines.
+It is a game that competes to see who gets rid of more lines.<br>
 [Play](https://truemaxdh.github.io/EnjoyCoding/game_pentix/)
 [Android](https://play.google.com/store/apps/details?id=com.pgmaru.SimplePentix)
 [GitHub](https://github.com/truemaxdh/EnjoyCoding/tree/gh-pages/game_pentix)